Find a Sports Medicine Specialist, at Home or Abroad

 Sports Medicine Specialist Doctor

 In the medical world, sports medicine is a branch of medicine that focuses on treating health problems related to sports injuries.
-Not only do they treat post-injury cases, sports physicians also play a pivotal role in providing consultation to prevent sports or other physical activity injuries.
+Not only do they treat post-injury cases, but sports physicians also play a pivotal role in providing consultation to prevent sports or other physical activity injuries.

 Injuries can have a huge impact on an athlete’s career path.
 Apart from the long recovery period, serious injuries can also affect the livelihoods of athletes in the world of professional sports.
 In fact, back when the development of sports medicine was not as advanced as it is today, injuries such as a tear or sprain of the knee ligament (Anterior Cruciate Ligament / ACL) could end an athlete’s career.